kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 # Test Release

-For each container (including Spring Boot & Run) one developer should perform a test.
+For each container (including Spring Boot & Run), one developer should perform a test.
 Download the release artifacts from http://stage.docs.camunda.org/enterprise/download/

 ## Preparations